tarantool/cartridge/rst/index.rst

 Tarantool Cartridge
 ********************************************************************************

+**Cluster** management in Tarantool is powered by the Tarantool Cartridge framework.

 Here we explain how you can benefit with Tarantool Cartridge, a framework for developing, deploying, and managing applications based on Tarantool.